 Program faculty believe in providing students with enriching educational experiences that foster personal growth, communication skills, critical thinking skills and professional ethics.
 By combining excellence in teaching, the latest technologies available in education and outstanding clinical site affiliations, graduates of the program are fully prepared to take and pass the comprehensive Board of Certification (BOC) exam and start their careers as athletic trainers.

 The mission of the AT Program is to prepare students to contribute to the health and welfare of the community as competent and proficient athletic trainers.
-The AT Program faculty and clinical preceptors will provide students a high-quality comprehensive education in the foundational behaviors of professional practice and the Curricular Content Standards set forth by the CAATE.
+The AT Program faculty and clinical preceptors will provide students with a high-quality comprehensive education in the foundational behaviors of professional practice and the Curricular Content Standards set forth by the CAATE.
 The Program faculty believes in providing students with enriching educational experiences which foster personal growth and leadership, communication skills, critical thinking skills, and professional ethics.

 Completion of prerequisite coursework outlined below with a minimum grade of “C” (2.0).
 Candidates with all prerequisites completed at the time of application may be given preference over those still completing courses.
 Courses older than seven years will not be accepted.